Lancet August 15, 2009

-Percutaneous closure of the left atrial appendage versus warfarin therapy for prevention of stroke in patients with atrial fibrillation (PROTECT AF)
+Percutaneous closure of the left atrial appendage versus warfarin therapy for prevention of stroke in patients with atrial fibrillation: a randomised non-inferiority trial

 Bottom Line

-The PROTECT AF trial demonstrated that percutaneous left atrial appendage closure with the Watchman device was noninferior to long-term warfarin therapy for the prevention of stroke, systemic embolism, and cardiovascular death in patients with nonvalvular atrial fibrillation.
+The PROTECT AF trial demonstrated that percutaneous closure of the left atrial appendage with the Watchman device was non-inferior to warfarin for stroke prevention in non-valvular atrial fibrillation, though it was associated with higher upfront procedural safety events.

 Key Findings